chadokruse/meteor-coming-soon-email-capture/README.md

 2.  **Load your settings.json file**
 `meteor --settings settings.json`
-Note: Be sure meteor is not already running
+Notes: (a) Be sure meteor is not already running. (b) If you're going to deploy this to meteor's free hosting (i.e. yourappname.meteor.com), don't forget to load your settings.json file upon deploy as well:
+`meteor deploy yourappname --settings settings.json`

 3.  **Change default admin usernames**
 Located in app.js - line 6